xgovernor/simbio-experimental/README.md

-# Simbio
+# Simbio Experimental

-Simbio is a Next.js project for [brief description or purpose].
+Simbio Experimental is a Next.js project designed to experiment with various modern web development technologies and tools.
+This project includes features like Docker for development and production environments, integration with Nginx, and a focus on maintainable and scalable code practices.

 ## Table of Contents